-e) Failure to hand in a practical book and wallet file at the end of term:
+d) Failure to hand in a practical book at the end of term:

 4 penalty marks.
 (N.B.
-Students must hand in their practical books and wallet files to the DAA at the end of term for safekeeping.)
+Students must hand in their practical books to the DAA at the end of term for safekeeping.)

-f) Loss of a practical book and wallet file:
+e) Loss of a practical book:

-It is the responsibility of the student to look after the practical book and marked reports in their wallet files during term.
-If a student loses these then they should inform the DAA as soon as possible.
+It is the responsibility of the student to look after the practical book during term.
+If a student loses this then they should inform the DAA as soon as possible.
 Any outstanding experiments must still be written up and marked.
-The penalty for a lost wallet file and/or practical book will be determined by the Moderators after consultation with the Proctors.
+The penalty for a lost practical book will be determined by the Moderators after consultation with the Proctors.